Country selection

 - Event grading and reporting

-According to DecreeNo2017-0245, the protocol must be written in an easy to understand language and comply with international standards.
+According to DecreeNo2017-0245, the protocol must be written in an easy-to-understand language and comply with international standards.
 It must also describe the conditions for obtaining the free and informed consent of research participants.
-Per MLI-17, Mali’s ECs require researchers to comply with the International Council for Harmonisation’s Guideline for Good Clinical Practice E6(R2) (MLI-7).
+Per MLI-17, Mali’s ECs also require researchers to comply with the International Council for Harmonisation’s Guideline for Good Clinical Practice E6(R3) (MLI-5).

 Overview